 - Revenue and other KPIs are more consistent

-- Ticket size is considerably big compared to seed round ($15 – $20 million)
+- Ticket size is considerably big compared to the seed round ($15 – $20 million)

-A successful seed stage results in an established customer base, increasing revenues, growing team, and expanding market.
-This often requires the startup to raise more money and that too at a big scale.
+A successful seed stage results in an established customer base, increasing revenues, a growing team, and expanding market.
+This often requires the startup to raise more money, and that too at a big scale.

 What Is Series A Funding?

-Series A funding is the second official stage of the startup financing process and the first stage of the venture capital financing where an established startup company scores funding from one or more than one venture capital firms to set up mass production and increase revenue, in return for startup equity.
+Series A funding is the second official stage of the startup financing process and the first stage of venture capital financing, where an established startup company scores funding from one or more than one venture capital firm to set up mass production and increase revenue in return for startup equity.

-Generally, more than one investor take part in the Series A stage with one leading the round with most funding.
+Generally, more than one investor takes part in the Series A stage, with one leading the round with the most funding.